TheRenegadeCoder/SnakeMD/docs/docs.rst

-their markdown is formatted, SnakeMD provides, a variety of markdown elements which you can create and add to an existing document using the :code:`add_element()` method.
-Elements all inherit from the :code:`Element` "interface" which is defined as follows:
+their markdown is formatted, SnakeMD provides, a variety of markdown elements which you can create and add to an existing document using the :func:`add_element()` method.
+Elements all inherit from the :class:`Element` "interface" which is defined as follows:

-.. autoclass:: snakemd.generator.Element
+.. autoclass:: snakemd.Element
    :members:
    :undoc-members:
    :show-inheritance: